The area of a square is represented by the equation . What are the focus and directrix of this equation?

 Notice, that when the parabola opens to the left or right, the is squared.
 In this concept, the vertex will be .

-Analyze the equation .
-Find the focus, directrix, and determine if the function opens up, down, to the left or right.
-Then graph the parabola.
+Let's analyze the equation .
+We'll find the focus, directrix, and determine if the function opens up, down, to the left or right.
+Then, we'll graph the parabola.

 Because is squared, we know that the parabola opens to the left or right.
 Because is negative, we know it is going to open to the left, towards the negative side of the -axis.
 Using the pictures above, this parabola is like the second one under .
 Therefore, the focus is and the directrix is .
 To graph the parabola, plot the vertex, focus, directrix, and sketch the curve.
 Find at least one or two points on the curve to make sure your sketch is accurate.
 For example, because is on the parabola, then is also on the parabola because it is symmetrical.